Seasawher/mathlib4-help/docs/commands.md

 is used, typically once all of `Mathlib` has been built.

-If all declarations and imports are available when `#check_assertions` is used, then the command logs an info.
+If all declarations and imports are available when `#check_assertions` is used, then the command logs an info message.
 Otherwise, it emits a warning.

 The variant `#check_assertions!` only prints declarations/imports that are not present in the environment.
 In particular, it is silent if everything is imported, making it useful for testing.